 As soon as you open the console, you'd notice a blinking cursor indicating that you could enter anything in there.
 And when you do so, and then press Enter, the browser automatically parses and executes the code entered and then outputs back the value returned by it.

 Let's perform a simple addition:

 + symbol is called the addition operator.
-It adds both the numbers given on either side, and returns back the result.
+It adds both the numbers given to it, and returns back the result.

 * (in contrast to

-x which we use in maths), and division is done by
+x which we use in maths), and division is done using

 / (in contrast to